-Structure Features trustees Each member of the fund must be a trustee, and each trustee must be a member of the fund.
-A member cannot be an employee of another member - unless they are relatives.
-Some State and Territory laws restrict the number of trustees a Individual trustees must be a member of the fund.
-A member cannot be an employee of another member - unless they are relatives.
-Some State and Territory laws restrict the number of trustees a trust can have to less than six.
+• A member cannot be an employee of another member - unless they are relatives. • Some state and territory laws restrict the number of trustees a trust can have to less than 6.
 As an SMSF is a type of trust, it is important that clients seek professional advice to help understand if their SMSF is impacted by these restrictions.
-Alternatively, they could restructure or structure their SMSF to have a corporate trustee, where each member is a director of

-Corporate trustee Two to six members.
-Each member of the fund must be a director of the corporate trustee, and each director of the corporate trustee must be a member of the fund.
-Directors of corporate trustees need to have a director identification number^{L3} (director ID).
-A member cannot be an employee of another member - unless they are relatives. --
+Alternatively, they could restructure or structure their SMSF to have a corporate trustee, where each member is a director of that corporate trustee (see below).
+Corporate • 2 to 6 members. trustee • Each member of the fund must be a director of the corporate trustee, and each director of the corporate trustee must be a member of the fund. • Directors of corporate trustees need to have a director identification number□ (director ID). • A member cannot be an employee of another member - unless they are relatives.